rgrove/pie.gd/README.md

 - `pie-gd-mastodon-v2`: This app uses the same Mastodon Docker image to run different processes in two separate machines:

-  - `mastodon` (shared-cpu-1x, 1GB RAM): Nginx reverse proxy, Mastodon Rails app, and Mastodon Node.js streaming server.
+  - `mastodon` (shared-cpu-1x, 512MB RAM): Nginx reverse proxy, Mastodon Rails app, and Mastodon Node.js streaming server.

   - `sidekiq` (shared-cpu-1x, 1GB RAM): Sidekiq job processor.

-- `pie-gd-postgres15` (shared-cpu-1x, 512MB RAM x 3): Postgres, created using [`fly pg create`](https://fly.io/docs/postgres/) and later scaled up.
-This is a multi-region cluster consisting of two machines in the primary `sea` region and one in the `sjc` region, each with a persistent disk volume attached.
+- `pie-gd-postgres15` (shared-cpu-1x, 1GB RAM x 3): Postgres cluster created using [`fly pg create`](https://fly.io/docs/postgres/) and later scaled up.

 - `pie-gd-redis` (shared-cpu-1x, 256MB RAM x 2): Redis.
 This is a primary in the `sea` region and a read-only replica in the `sjc` region, each with a persistent disk volume.

-- `pie-gd-elasticsearch` (shared-cpu-1x, 2GB RAM): Single-node Elasticsearch service.
+- `pie-gd-elasticsearch` (shared-cpu-1x, 768MB RAM): Single-node Elasticsearch service.
 Optional.

 Media is stored in [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html), which has an S3-compatible API that Mastodon can use (and lower storage fees than S3).